nais/doc/docs/naisjob/reference.md

     ```

 #### gcp.sqlInstances[].diskSize
 How much hard drive space to allocate for the SQL server, in gigabytes.
+This parameter is used when first provisioning a server.
+Disk size can be changed using this field _only when diskAutoresize is set to false_.

 Type: `integer`<br />
 Required: `false`<br />